WeAreNewt/NonFungibleTime/packages/contracts/docs/NonFungibleTimeCollection.md

 # NonFungibleTimeCollection

-*The Newt team*
+*The Newt team.*

-> Non-Fungible Time collection
+> Non-Fungible Time collection.

-A primitive to mint time, our most valuable asset, on-chain
+A primitive to mint time, our most valuable asset, on-chain.

-*An ERC-721 contract with mint, buy, and transfer functions*
+*An ERC-721 contract with mint, buy, and transferFrom functions.*

 ## Methods